-The course was evaluated in two ways.
-First, an online Mentimeter based evaluation was performed on the last day in course, second a LEQ was performed by the students.
+The course was evaluated in two ways: (1) an online Mentimeter based evaluation was performed on the last day in course, (2) a LEQ was performed by the students.
 The Mentimeter evaluation was done just before the final presentation for PRO1, before the written exam (TEN), and the LEQ was conducted after the exam.
-Generally, the online feedback worked very well and gave the opportunity of anonymous feedback from 100% of the students.
-The LEQ gave a response rate of 40%.
+Generally, the online feedback worked very well and gave the opportunity of anonymous feedback from 83% of the students (15/18).
+The LEQ gave a response rate of 39% (7/18 responses).